rudnitskih/post-to-stop-war/README.md

 ## Deploy

-We use [surge.sh](https://surge.sh/) for static serving.
-Also pay for Pro version to allow use custom domain with HTTPS.
+We use [render.com](https://render.com) for static serving.
+Each time you push master to GitHub.
+Render.com CI build and publish new version.

-To deploy just run `npm run deploy`.
-Currently, we also publish to GitHub Pages.
-Maybe it is good idea to avoid paying for Surge Pro just for HTTPS.

 ## Optimizing images